If you try executing these blocks of code you'll get an "unsupported operand" error:

 --------------------------------------------------------------------------- TypeError Traceback (most recent call last) <ipython-input-11-a3a7e1a6684b> in <module> ----> 1 print("Hello" - "world") TypeError: unsupported operand type(s) for -: 'str' and 'str'

-This arises because the operation we are telling Python to perform isn't well-defined on these type
+This arises because the operation we are telling Python to perform isn't well-defined on these types of variables.

 print(1+"2")